EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-stake-resource.md

 * `alice` = the account for which the NET and CPU bandwidth is staked.
 * `bob` = the account that pays `0.01 SYS` for the NET and `0.02 SYS` for the CPU bandwidth staked.
-* "0.01 SYS" = the amount of system tokens `SYS` spent to stake NET bandwidth.
+* "0.01 SYS" = the amount of system tokens `SYS` allocated to stake NET bandwidth.
-* "0.02 SYS" = the amount of system tokens `SYS` spent to stake CPU bandwidth.
+* "0.02 SYS" = the amount of system tokens `SYS` allocated to stake CPU bandwidth.

 Example output: